 Russian massage techniques are similar to most sports massage practices, but they involve slower, softer motions.
 Russian massages focus on the use of friction to generate heat within the body.
-This, combined with vibration, is employed to ease muscle pain and stiffness.
-It also relieves mental stress, along with providing other benefits.
+The masseuse combines this with vibration to ease muscle pain and stiffness.
+It also relieves mental stress.

 Almost anyone may benefit from Russian massage.
-It is common among athletes.
-It is also sometimes used to treat symptoms of skin disease, blood disorders, acute stomach pains, and other conditions.
+It’s common among athletes.
+It has also been used to try to help symptoms of skin disease, blood disorders, acute stomach pains, and other conditions.

 Russian massage techniques can vary from one massage therapist to another.
-The main techniques are divided into four main groups: stroking, rubbing, kneading, and vibrations.
+The main techniques are divided into four main groups: stroking, rubbing, kneading, and vibration.

-Russian massage includes range of motion exercises that are not used in other massage techniques.
-These practices target unused areas of the body.
-They are similar to the stretching practices in yoga.
+Russian massage includes range of motion exercises that are uncommon in other massage techniques.
+These practices target unused areas of the body and are similar to the stretching practices in yoga.